MoodyBones/js-crash/homework/w9-final/README.md

     - /:id/skills/json
     - /:id/location/json
     - wait why did I want to do this?
-- what is the best way to assign colors???

 # FRONTEND - STYLE GUIDE

 ## !TODO first